Japan keeps border controls as it prepares for omicron surge

 Health Minister Shigeyuki Goto on Tuesday attributed the delay to preparations by local municipalities, rather than shortages of imported vaccines.

-Kishida said government and municipal mass vaccination centers will be set up to speed the booster shots.
+Kishida said government and municipal mass vaccination centers will be set up to facilitate the booster shots.

 A further upsurge in cases is feared following the New Year holidays and a three-day weekend, a time for traveling and parties for many Japanese.

-On Monday, Tokyo reported 871 new COVID-19 cases, an eight-fold increase from a week earlier.
-Nationwide, Japan reported 6,438 new cases for an accumulated total of about 1.77 million, including about 18,400 deaths.
+On Tuesday, Tokyo reported 962 new COVID-19 cases, a six-fold increase from a week earlier.
+Nationwide, Japan on Monday reported 6,438 new cases for an accumulated total of about 1.77 million, including about 18,400 deaths.

+Japan’s armed forces on Tuesday dispatched a team of nurses to two Okinawan hospitals to make up for a shortage of medical workers.
+The southern city, which is home to the majority of U.S. troops stationed in the country, reported 775 new cases.

 Experts say a majority of the cases are now caused by omicron.